NLeSC/python-template/README.dev.md

 (`my-python-project/project_setup.md`) that contains information on next steps such as:

 1. making `my-python-project` a local git repository
-1. connecting the local repository to a new repository on github
+1. connecting the local repository to a new repository on GitHub
-1. pushing the freshly generated content to github
+1. pushing the freshly generated content to GitHub
-1. inspecting the results of the github actions
+1. discovering what GitHub Actions there are, what they do, and how to inspect their results

 In addition to the information in `my-python-project/project_setup.md`, the developer documentation `my-python-project/README.dev.md` contains information on a few more things to check, for example:

 1. generating `my-python-project`'s documentation locally
-1. running the tests locally
+1. running `my-python-project`'s tests locally
+1. running `my-python-project`'s linters locally
-1. verifying that the version can be updated using `bumpversion`
+1. verifying that the `my-python-project`'s version can be updated using `bumpversion`
+1. making a release of `my-python-project` on https://test.pypi.org/

 ## Making a release